Mathematical Foundations

 The number was found empirically by modeling and iteration, not derived from fundamental physics.
 This is similar to how Kepler found his laws empirically before Newton explained them theoretically.

-The Six Constraints
+The Eight Constraints

 | # | Constraint | What It Requires |